neuromatch/NeuroAI_Course/projects/docs/project_guidance.md

 The exploratory work you do in Week 1 will culminate in a project proposal on the first project day.

 ### Session 2:
-**Literature review - read 1-2 papers for each project, share findings with team members to create a short literature review with key questions and potential areas of investigation**
+**Literature review - read 1-2 papers for your project topic, share findings with team members to create a short literature review with key questions and potential areas of investigation**

-* Split into groups alphabetically.
+* Split into groups.
 * Short discussion (30 min): tell your team members what paper(s) you will read with a short description.
 * Individual reading time (60 min): Pick 1-2 papers
 * Now present within your group (60 min).
 Tell your group about the paper you read, including: 1) introduction to topic, 2) approaches used in the paper,, 3) main results of the paper, 4) initial ideas on how you will extend the paper in a new direction (can be rough and unpolished!), 5) conclusions.